44-foot motor lifeboat: Operating history

 Over the July 4th weekend of 1980 Richard Dixon, the coxswain of a 44-foot motor lifeboat from the US Coast Guard Station at Tillamook Bay led his crew of four on two separate daring rescues, earning him the rare honor of two separate Coast Guard Medals.

 Until February 1997, the Coast Guard never had lost any crew members in nearly 35 years of operation with the 44' MLB.
 Just after midnight on February 12, CG-44363 was dispatched from Coast Guard Station Quillayute River in La Push, Washington, responding to a distress call from the disabled sailboat Gale Runner near the mouth of the Quillayute River.
 As the crew of CG-44363 crossed the bar, they sent a radio transmission saying they had capsized and were disoriented; subsequently, after rolling one to three times, three of the four crew were lost overboard.
-A second 44' MLB, CG-44393, was dispatched from Station Quillayute River to assist and an Eurocopter MH-65 Dolphin helicopter left for the scene from Coast Guard Air Station Port Angeles.
+A second 44' MLB, CG-44393, was dispatched from Station Quillayute River to assist and a Eurocopter MH-65 Dolphin helicopter left for the scene from Coast Guard Air Station Port Angeles.
 After the Dolphin arrived around 2 a.m., its crew rescued the two aboard the sailboat around 2:30 a.m.
 Despite severe superstructure damage from the rollovers, CG-44363 remained afloat and eventually washed ashore on James Island with its engines still running, where it was spotted around 3:48 a.m. by a helicopter crew on a Sikorsky MH-60 Jayhawk sent from Coast Guard Air Station Astoria; the lone survivor was found nearby, while the other three had drowned.

 CG-44363 was cut up for scrap at James Island, and a cast bronze sculpture was placed on the lawn at Station Quillayute River in October as a memorial.
 In June 1997, an investigative Coast Guard panel concluded the coxswain "[failed] to safely navigate, causing the boat to capsize and founder in the surf conditions", adding the crew should have waited for the surfman on duty.